-- Titan Dynamics strongly recommend the use of Arduplane for all our models. - Give all control surfaces +- 35 degrees or more throw.
-Flaps can go down up to 45 degrees. - Setup motor rotation such that props rotate inwards towards the fuselage, for added torque roll during differential yaw. - Take-off does not require flaps, but landing can be done easier with half flaps. - CG is marked under the wing, however is very forgiving +/- 10mm. - Add duct tape or other abrasion resistant material to bottom of the fuselage to increase durability if landing on rough surfaces.
-Single wall prints are prone to rocks puncturing the bottom of the fuselage, and a strong layer of tape can greatly increase the Falcon's lifespan.
+- Titan Dynamics strongly recommends the use of Arduplane for all our models. - Give all control surfaces +- 35 degrees or more throw.
+Flaps can go down up to 45 degrees. - Setup motor rotation such that props rotate inwards towards the fuselage for added torque roll during differential yaw. - Take-off does not require flaps, but landing can be done easier with half flaps. - CG is marked under the wing, however, is very forgiving +/- 10mm. - Add duct tape or other abrasion resistant material to bottom of the fuselage to increase durability if landing on rough surfaces.